korpling/salt/salt-doc/src/main/doxygen/visualizer.md

 ~~~

-After execution of above code the visualizer organizes a file structure as shown below.
+While execution of above code the visualizer organizes a file structure as shown below.
+After execution you can view the visualization of the salt document in the generated saltVisJs.html file.
+The rest of files and directories has an auxiliary character and is necessary to create the visualization.

 ![](./images/file_tree.png)

 The following image demonstrate the entire salt graph of the sample document from generated saltVisJs.html file.
-The background colors green, blue and yellow are always associated with tokens, spanning nodes and structure nodes respective.
+The background colors green, blue and yellow are always associated with token nodes, spanning nodes and structure nodes respective.
 Note, spanning nodes will be divided into classes according to their annotation keys.
 All spanning nodes belonging to the same class appear in the same level.

 ![](./images/sample_doc_view.png)

-##### Export Filter
+#### Export Filter

-In order to filter nodes and/or relations you need to implement the Interface [ExportFilter](\ref org.corpus_tools.salt.util.ExportFilter).
-This provide two methods:
+In order to filter nodes and/or relations you need to implement the interface [ExportFilter](\ref org.corpus_tools.salt.util.ExportFilter).
+It provides two methods:

  ~~~{.java}
 //returns a boolean to indicate, whether the specified node must be included